enesturhn/enesturhn/README.md

 ### Hi there 👋
+I'm still taking baby steps.
+I learn new things, make mistakes and learn from it.
+If anything is wrong, please feel free to message me

 <!--
 **enesturhn/enesturhn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.